-Based on our understanding of the syndicate and industry, we identified that the principal risks of non-compliance with laws and regulations related to breaches of UK and European regulatory principles, such as those governed by the Prudential Regulation Authority and the Financial Conduct Authority, and those regulations set by the Council of Lloyd's, and we considered the extent to which non-compliance might have a material effect on the syndicate annual accounts.
+Based on our understanding of the syndicate and industry, we identified that the principal risks of noncompliance with laws and regulations related to breaches of UK and European regulatory principles, such as those governed by the Prudential Regulation Authority and the Financial Conduct Authority, and those regulations set by the Council of Lloyd's, and we considered the extent to which non-compliance might have a material effect on the syndicate annual accounts.
 We also considered those laws and regulations that have a direct impact on the syndicate annual accounts such as The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the syndicate annual accounts (including the risk of override of controls), and determined that the principal risks were related to the risk of fraud in revenue recognition and management override of controls, including the potential for management bias in significant accounting estimates, particularly in relation to estimated premium income and incurred but not reported claims provisions (gross and net of reinsurance) included in claims outstanding.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the syndicate annual accounts (including the risk of override of controls), and determined that the principal risks were related to the risk of fraud in revenue recognition and management override of controls, including the potential for management bias in significant accounting estimates.
 Audit procedures performed by the engagement team included:

-- Discussions with the Board, management, internal audit and the compliance function of the Managing Agent, including consideration of known or suspected instances of non-compliance with laws and regulations and fraud; - Assessment of matters reported on the Managing Agent's whistleblowing helpline and the results of the investigation of such matters; - Reviewing relevant meeting minutes, including those of the Board, the Risk Oversight Committee, the Reserving Committee, and the Audit Committee of the Managing Agent, and correspondence with regulatory authorities, including the Council of Lloyd's, the Prudential Regulatory Authority, and the Financial Conduct Authority; - Testing and challenging where appropriate the assumptions and judgements made in establishing significant accounting estimates, particularly in relation to estimated premium income and incurred but not reported provisions (gross and net of reinsurance) included in claims outstanding; - Identifying and testing journal entries identified as potential indicators of fraud, in particular, those with unexpected account combinations, those posted by unexpected users or with unusual words, and post close or backdated journal entries; and - Designing audit procedures to incorporate unpredictability around the nature, timing and extent of testing.
+- Discussions with the Board, management, internal audit and the compliance function of the Managing Agent, including consideration of known or suspected instances of non-compliance with laws and regulations, and fraud; - Assessment of matters reported on the Managing Agent's whistleblowing helpline and the results of the investigation of such matters; - Reviewing relevant meeting minutes, including those of the Board, the Risk Oversight Committee, the Reserving Committee, and the Audit Committee of the Managing Agent, and correspondence with regulatory authorities, including the Council of Lloyd's, the Prudential Regulatory Authority, and the Financial Conduct Authority; - Testing and challenging where appropriate the assumptions and judgements made in establishing significant accounting estimates, particularly in relation to estimated premium income and incurred but not reported provisions (gross and net of reinsurance) included in claims outstanding; - Identifying and testing journal entries identified as potential indicators of fraud, in particular, those with unexpected account combinations, those posted by unexpected users or with unusual words, and post close or backdated journal entries; and - Designing audit procedures to incorporate unpredictability around the nature, timing and extent of testing.